-- (1) Any person who knowingly violates any provision of the Louisiana Pollutant Discharge Elimination System or any order issued by the secretary under the Louisiana Pollutant Discharge Elimination System or any permit condition or limitation implementing any of such provisions in a permit issued under the Louisiana Pollutant Discharge Elimination System by the secretary, and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury, shall, upon conviction, be subject to a fine of not more than two hundred fifty thousand dollars or imprisonment of not more than fifteen years, or both.
-A person which is an organization shall, upon conviction of violating this Paragraph, be subject to a fine of not more than one million dollars.
-If a conviction of a person is for a violation committed after a first conviction of such person under this Paragraph, the maximum punishment shall be doubled with respect to both fine and imprisonment. - (2) For the purpose of Paragraph (1) of this Subsection: - (a) In determining whether a defendant who is an individual knew that his conduct placed another person in imminent danger of death or serious bodily injury, the following shall apply: - (i) The person is responsible only for actual awareness or actual belief that he possessed; and - (ii) Knowledge possessed by a person other than the defendant but not by the defendant himself may not be attributed to the defendant. - (iii) In proving the defendant's possession of actual knowledge, circumstantial evidence may be used, including evidence that the defendant took affirmative steps to shield himself from relevant information.
-The knowledge necessary for culpability of a natural person is actual knowledge which may be established by direct or circumstantial evidence, but not constructive or vicarious knowledge.
+(1) Any person who knowingly violates any provision of the Louisiana Pollutant Discharge Elimination System or any order issued by the secretary under the Louisiana Pollutant Discharge Elimination System or any permit condition or limitation implementing any of such provisions in a permit issued under the Louisiana Pollutant Discharge Elimination System by the secretary, and who knows at that time that he thereby places another person in imminent danger of death or serious bodily injury, shall, upon conviction, be subject to a fine of not more than two hundred fifty thousand dollars or imprisonment for not more than fifteen years, with or without hard labor, or both.
+A juridical person shall, upon conviction of violating this Paragraph, be subject to a fine of not more than one million dollars.
+If a conviction of a person is for a violation committed after a first conviction of such person under this Paragraph, he shall be subject to a fine of up to five hundred thousand dollars or imprisonment for up to thirty years at hard labor, or both.

+(2) For the purpose of Paragraph (1) of this Subsection:

+(a) In determining whether a defendant who is an individual knew that his conduct placed another person in imminent danger of death or serious bodily injury, the following shall apply:

+(i) The person is responsible only for actual awareness or actual belief that he possessed; and knowledge necessary for culpability of a natural person is actual knowledge which may be established by direct or circumstantial evidence, but not constructive or vicarious knowledge.
 Knowledge that the defendant should have had, could have had, or would have had under various circumstances does not suffice if he did not actually have the requisite knowledge about the danger at the time he acted.